zodakzach/yt-comments-ai-analyzer/README.md

 ## Overview

 This project is a FastAPI application that summarizes YouTube comments using AI models.
 It fetches comments from YouTube, summarizes them, vectorizes the comments for similarity search, and allows users to query for specific information.
+**All main endpoints are HTMX endpoints and return rendered HTML templates, not raw JSON.**

 ## Project Structure

 ```
-Thread_summarizer/
+yt-comments-ai-analyzer/
 ├── app/
 │   ├── __init__.py
 │   ├── main.py